An Educational Savings Account might make sense

 Disclaimer: Congress occasionally makes adjustments in taxation and the benefits some educational plans provide.
 Information below may be modified, changed or eleminated.
 This information is meant only as basic information, please consult a licensed and authorized professional before making any final decision.

 The Coverdell Education Savings Accounts, once known as Education IRAs, can help taxpayers save for a child’s education.
-Contributions to a Coverdell ESA are nondeductible, but the earnings on the account grow tax deferred and distributions are treated as a tax-free gift to the beneficiary.
-The contributor does not have to be related to the beneficiary.
-And one contributor can set up as many individual beneficiaries as desired, there is no limit.
+Contributions to a Coverdell ESA are nondeductible, but the earnings on the account grow, and distributions are treated as a tax-free gift to the beneficiary.
+The contributor does not have to be related to the recipient.
+And one contributor can set up as many individual beneficiaries as desired, and there is no limit.

 The federal income tax law limits Coverdell ESA contributions to $2,000 per beneficiary per year and must be in cash.
-Generally the contributions must be made before the beneficiary reaches age 18.
-In 2011, the limit decreases to $500 per beneficiary.
+Generally, the contributions must be made before the beneficiary reaches age 18.
+In 2011, the limit decreased to $500 per beneficiary.

 • Special needs: Contributions to special needs beneficiaries’ accounts may be made after the age of 18.